-Step 3: Choose a location
+Step 3: Choose a location for your ayahuasca retreat

 Maybe you are still back home, or perhaps you are already in the middle of the Peruvian jungle or backpacking through India.
 If so, you can already narrow your search considerably.
 If you are in your home country, all options are still open.
 Perhaps you already have a preference for a country – are you already planning a trip somewhere, or do you know what is, and what is not, possible through your provisional budget?

 Besides the location on the map, the physical location is also important.
 Do you want to go into the jungle or instead go to the mountains?
 The inhabited world or the uninhabited world?
-I chose the Amazon region in Peru because I wanted the jungle.
+I chose an ayahuasca retreat in the Amazon region in Peru because I wanted the jungle.
 Hot and humid, in the middle of nature and far away from the rest of the world.
 I also liked the idea of drinking ayahuasca where it originates from, where the ceremonies are part of the way of life and traditions.